Chuyu-Team/VC-LTL/ReadMe.md

 - [简体中文](ReadMe.osc.md)

 ## 1. About VC-LTL
-VC-LTL is an open source CRT library based on the MS VCRT, which is highly compatible with the MS VCRT in the source code level.
-I created the VC-LTL because I desire to solve the C runtime deployment problem and the fiber local storage (FLS) 128 limitation problem.
+VC-LTL is an open source CRT library based on the MS VCRT that reduce program binary size and say goodbye to Microsoft runtime DLLs, such as msvcr120.dll, api-ms-win-crt-time-l1-1-0.dll and other dependencies.

+VC-LTL was originally a dedicated Dism++ runtime and was isolated and open sourced from Dism++ source code on March 6, 2017.

 There are plenty of modules in large projects.
 If all binaries uses static compilation, it will use plenty of disk space and finally may crashed because